 If you are injured, wait in your car until help arrives.

 However, many people panic when they cause car accidents.
 You may be texting, talking on your phone, or simply not paying attention.
 You may be speeding to catch that yellow light before it turns red.
-And as we know here in South Florida, people run red lights like it's going out of style.
+And as we know here in Miami-Dade County, people run red lights like it's going out of style.

 So say you run a red light doing 50 miles per hour and you T-Bone another car.
 The other car spins out and the driver looks to be in bad shape.

 Do not panic.